Brodie969/complex-weather/README.md

 3. Create a file called `secrets.js`.

-4. Place the URL, along with your key and city in `secrets.js` like this:
+4. Place your key in `secrets.js` as follows:

 ```javascript
 export const API_KEY = "1234567890";